Aruba Population 2020

 Aruba is a small island located nearly 1,600 kilometers west of the Lesser Antilles and 27 kilometers north of Venezuela.
 Along with Bonaire and Curacao, it forms the ABC islands.
 Aruba is one of 4 constituent countries that create the Kingdom of the Netherlands, thus its citizens are Dutch.
-The estimated 2014 population of Aruba is 102,900.
+The estimated 2020 population of Aruba is 106,766.
 This makes Aruba the 197th most populous country in the world.

+Aruba has an estimated population of 106,766, up slightly from the 2013 estimate of 102,900.
 Despite having one of the world's smallest populations, Aruba does have a high population density at 575 people per square kilometer (or 1,490 per square mile).
 This ranks Aruba 22nd in the world.

 Many people in Aruba are descended from Venezuelan immigrants due to the island's close proximity to the country, and many Venezuelans own vacation homes on the island.
 The majority (81%) of Arubans are Roman Catholic.

-Aruba has one of the highest standards of living in the Caribbean area with a low unemployment rate and well paying jobs, which means immigration to the area has been so strong the country had to pass legislation to limit immigration.
-Still, Aruba is a small country and it's population cannot exceed a certain level.
+Aruba has one of the highest standards of living in the Caribbean area with a low unemployment rate and well-paying jobs, which means immigration to the area has been so strong the country had to pass legislation to limit immigration.
+Still, Aruba is a small country and its population cannot exceed a certain level.

 |One birth every 480 minutes|